-- (a) The financial statements and notes set out on pages 9 to 28 are in accordance with the Corporations Act 2001, including: - complying with Accounting Standards, the Corporations Regulations 2001 and other mandatory professional reporting requirements; and - giving a true and fair view of the Fund's financial position as at 30 June 2020 and its performance for the financial period ended on that date. - (b) There are reasonable grounds to believe that the Fund will be able to pay its debts as and when they become due and payable. - (c) The financial statements are in compliance with International Financial Reporting Standards as issued by the International Accounting Standards Board, as noted in Note 3(a).
+- (a) The financial statements and notes set out on pages 9 to 27 are in accordance with the Corporations Act 2001, including: - complying with Accounting Standards, the Corporations Regulations 2001 and other mandatory professional reporting requirements; and - giving a true and fair view of the Fund's financial position as at 30 June 2020 and its performance for the financial year ended 30 June 2020. - (b) There are reasonable grounds to believe that the Fund will be able to pay its debts as and when they become due and payable. - (c) The financial statements are in compliance with International Financial Reporting Standards as issued by the International Accounting Standards Board, as noted in Note 3(a).